exercism/go/exercises/concept/the-farm/.docs/instructions.md

 // err == nil
 ```

-If `ErrScaleMalfunction` is returned by `FodderAmount` and the fodder amount is positive, double the fodder amount returned by `FodderAmount` before dividing it equally between the cows.
+If `ErrScaleMalfunction` is returned by `FodderAmount` and the fodder amount is positive, double the fodder amount returned by `FodderAmount` before dividing it equally between the cows. <br />
+If the scale is broken and `FodderAmount` returns `ErrScaleMalfunction` with negative amounts of fodder.
+Return an error saying ***negative fodder***.<br />
 For any other error, return `0` and the error.

 ```go